putuoka/c4it-blog/content/posts/2019/007-api-gateway/article.md

 If you want to try API Gateways for a simple project, I recommend you to have a look at [Ocelot](https://github.com/ThreeMammals/Ocelot "Ocelot GitHub link").
 It is an __open source project__ that supports .NET Core.
 You can find the documentation [here](https://ocelot.readthedocs.io/en/latest/ "Ocelot documentation").

-It is an interesting project, easy to use and great to have an idea of what an API Gateway is.
+It is an interesting project, easy to use, and great to have an idea of what an API Gateway is.
 The definition of exposed functions is defined through a JSON file, which defines available routes and additional customizations.

-Among its capabilities, you can handle routing, authorization and authentication, logging and load balancing.
+Among its capabilities, you can handle routing, authorization and authentication, logging, and load balancing.

 ## Workaround for hiding public APIs